 Business Lessons from My Brother

 One of the last conversations I had with my brother, Jim, before he died was one about our respective businesses.
 I had ideas on how he could professionalize his construction business of 10 years – things like a website and Facebook page.
-Sadly, we never got around to these things, not that I’m convinced […]
+Sadly, we never got around to these things, not that I’m convinced he […]

 A Cycle Forward client makes space for play